Wrongful Death Defense Lawyer

 Liability and Malpractice Insurance Considerations

-In most cases, wrongful death claims are likely to be covered by companies’ and healthcare providers’ liability insurance policies.
+In most cases, wrongful death lawsuits are likely to be covered by companies’ and healthcare providers’ liability insurance policies.
 This includes medical malpractice insurance for physicians and other providers.
 But, even if insurance coverage is available, companies will need to defend against claims effectively in order to mitigate any financial costs and prevent the flood gates from opening to additional claims.

 When facing wrongful death litigation involving fatalities related (or allegedly related) to COVID-19, companies and healthcare providers will likely want to work with their insurance companies with regard to formulating defense strategies and making any decisions about settlement.
 At the same time, however, companies and healthcare providers will need to be careful to preserve their ability to pursue claims against their insurers if necessary.